 Senior Educator, School and Community Partnerships

 Saint Louis Science Center

-Jack and Susan Taylor, longtime St. Louis philanthropists, donated $2.5 million to the Saint Louis Science Center to help improve science learning opportunities throughout the region.
+Jack Taylor, longtime St. Louis philanthropist, donated $2.5 million to the Saint Louis Science Center to help improve science learning opportunities throughout the region.
 In honor of the gift, the Science Center named its new outreach facility the Taylor Community Science Resource Center.

 The Taylor Center is a state-of-the-art, 69,000-square-foot facility at 4900 Manchester (southwest corner of Kingshighway and Manchester).
 The Taylor Center is a dynamic place, providing outreach and community programs for youngsters of all ages, adults and educators.
 Through its myriad partnerships and collaborations throughout the community, the Science Center has seen a growing need for high-quality math and science-based programming.
 The new Taylor Center allows these programs to grow and meet the needs of the community.

 The Taylor Center is a place where learning happens every day, where teachers connect with science and technology and where youngsters are actively engaged.
 The Taylor Center meets one of the metropolitan area's most critical needs - one facility that provides high-quality information about science and technology for many different audiences, including educators, parents, teens and community-based organizations.

 The facility houses several classrooms and multipurpose rooms that can be used for after-school programming, professional development for educators, community-wide and family programming, and more.
 The wet laboratory facilities and technology center are places for hands-on science activities and provide technology access to disenfranchised audiences.
 In addition, the Science Center’s extensive natural history/science collection is housed here and visible to educators and the expanded resource library will help teachers strengthen their math and science curricula, and connect them with recent science and technology discoveries.